cjs6891/el7_blog/_texts/wwtf.md

 You can also use the <code>sort</code> command and specify which column you want to sort.
 Use <code>sort -n -k3 -t : /etc/passwd</code>, for instance, which uses the field separator : to numericlly sort the third column of the <i>/etc/passwd</i> file.<br>
 <br>
 Counting Lines, Words, and Characters W/<code>wc</code><br>
 The <code>wc</code> command gives three different results: the number of lines, the number of words, and the number of characters.
-To get the specific line count use <code>wc -l</code>.
+To get the specific line count of a file use <code>wc -l</code>.
 <pre>
 <code>
 # wc /etc/passwd